holos-aafc/Holos/H.Content/Documentation/Dairy Training Guide/Holos_4_Dairy_Training_Guide.md

 <br>

-## **Lactating cows, calves, dairy heifers, and dry cow information**
+## **Lactating cows, calves, dairy heifers, and dry cows information**

-**To set up for Lactating Cows:**
+**Lactating Cows:**

-Holos provides the user the option to have more than one lactating cows group.
-We assumed that the calving interval is 10 months within a 12-month lactation period.
+Holos provides the user with the option to have more than one lactating cows group.
+Holos assumes that lactation lasts for 10 months and that the cows are dry for the remaining 2 months in a 12-month period.

 1. Under **Step 1**, make sure that the **"Dairy lactating"** row is selected in order to enter the associated management information for that group of animals.

 2. Click the management period named **"Early lactation"** in **Step 2** to activate that management period.
 Ensure **"January 1, 2023"** is set as the 'Start date' and that **"May 31, 2023"** is set as the 'End date' (150 days).
-Note that the 'Number of days' being shown will be inclusive of the start and end dates.
+Note that the 'Number of days' being shown is inclusive of the start and end dates.

 3. Next, we can enter data related to the number of animals, housing type, manure system, and diet for our group of lactating cows under **Step 3**.

 4. Click on the **General** tab and enter **"65"** for 'Number of animals'.

 5. We are going to create a custom diet for our group of lactating cows.
 Click on the **Diet** tab.
-Note that Holos provides a default set of animal diets that can be used.
+Note that Holos provides a default set of animal diets that can also be used.
 Since we are going to create our own custom diet, we will click on the **"Custom Diet Creator"** button.

 <br>

-> *Note: The number of animals, average daily gain, and feed quality are the minimum required inputs for calculating methane and nitrous oxide emissions.
-Length of management periods (e.g., duration of grazing) will also be needed.
+> *Note: The number of animals, average daily gain, and feed quality are the minimum required inputs for calculating methane (CH<sub>4</sub>) and N<sub>2</sub>O emissions.
+The duration of individual management periods (e.g., the number of days spend in confined housing or on pasture) will also be needed.
 Housing and manure management information are also important inputs but are relatively more impactful on the emissions of monogastrics.*

 <br>